xlc-dev/nexus/README.md

 ## License

-Nexus is licensed under the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.html).
-Please see the [LICENSE](LICENSE) file for more details.
+Nexus is licensed under the [MPL-2.0 License](https://www.mozilla.org/en-US/MPL/2.0/).
+Please see the [LICENSE](LICENSE) file or the [MPL-2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/) for more details.